 - Special education

-How to Know if You Have a Medical Malpractice Case
+How To Know if You Have a Medical Malpractice Case

 Common Causes of Birth Asphyxia that You Can Sue For

-- Lacking clinical skills and knowledge
+- Lack of clinical skills and knowledge

 - Lack of compliance with established clinical procedures